Keep your brain active with creating, making and learning – ideas & inspiration

 Keep your brain active with creating, making and learning

 If you’re not able to attend your usual groups or the children are home from school, try these activities to get your brain in gear.
+If you’re homeschooling you may be able to get free data from mobile providers.

 - The Phoenix in Leicester have a great range of ‘At Home’ downloadable creative activities for kids, plus games and online projects for adults too, to keep you all busy at home during the lockdown.